 - Make ads that fit in the sidebar and around blog posts (not in them but perhaps after the post and before the comments section.
 Use subtle not obvious advertising.
 Lots of white space.
 No rotating or flashy banners, lots of text.

 - Suggest bloggers make their own videos reviewing top converting products/services and embed an affiliate link in them using Blubbleply.

 He mentioned Rovion, which lets you put a streaming video of you or someone else talking on a blog (I hope it only works the first time you visit a site unless it’s a landing page).
-He recommended the book: Marketing Outrageously as a good idea-generating book.
+He also recommended the book: Marketing Outrageously as a good idea-generating book.
 It can help you think of ways to creatively reach bloggers as your new affiliates.
 Who knows, some of them may end up being super affiliates, but really it’s about getting exposure of your brand in the blogosphere.
 It’s about creative ways to reach out to individual bloggers in mass and provide them with something of real value.